Jayy001/codexctl/README.md

 # Codexctl
 A utility program that helps to manage the remarkable device version utilizing [ddvks update server](https://github.com/ddvk/remarkable-update)

-## Caveat for downgrading to a version below 3.11
+## Caveat for downgrading from 3.11.2.5 or greater to a version less than 3.11.2.5

-If your reMarkable device is above 3.11 and you want to downgrade to a version below 3.11, codexctl cannot do this currently.
+If your reMarkable device is at or above 3.11.2.5 and you want to downgrade to a version below 3.11.2.5, codexctl cannot do this currently.
 Please refer to https://github.com/Jayy001/codexctl/issues/95#issuecomment-2305529048 for manual instructions.

 ## Installation